Mahmoud-B-Miqdad/Math-Game/README.md

 Image-Based Feedback: Visual cues such as images for correct and incorrect answers add a playful element to the game.

-Timer and Speed Options: Players can choose different timer speeds, adjusting the time allowed to answer each question for varying levels of challenge.

 Reset Functionality: Players can reset the game to start a new round with a fresh set of questions.